Ecstasea

 Ecstasea is a luxury yacht, the biggest Feadship built when she was launched.
 In June 2009 she was sold by her original owner, the Russian oligarch Roman Abramovich, to Alshair Fiyaz by yacht brokers Merle Wood.

 Design

 Ordered by Russian oligarch Roman Abramovich, Ecstasea was built in 2004 as the largest Feadship ever built.
-The yacht was built in the shipyard of Royal Van Lent and has length of 85.95 m, and a beam of 11.50 m, with a Deadweight of 585 metric tons.
+The casco came from Eltink Shipyard and the yacht was completed in the shipyard of Royal Van Lent and has length of 85.95 m, and a beam of 11.50 m, with a Deadweight of 585 metric tons.
 The yacht is made of all steel, and is much closer to a luxury ship, than to a yacht.

 Her exterior design was created by the teamwork of Terence Disdale and De Voogt Naval Architects, with Disdale also responsible for the yacht's Asian-style interior.
 David Waite-Wright, who was Senior Designer at Disdales, oversaw the project.
 The yacht later went on to win multiple interior design awards.

 She has capacity for 14 passengers, who are divided into 6 separate rooms.